 Step #5: Create sitemaps, wireframes – and gather feedback

 You’re only 1 person, and you need fresh sets of eyes and brains to challenge your thinking.
 Maybe you missed something, maybe you misunderstood the importance of something.
-This is why you need go through it all with your team mates (or other peers).
+This is why you need to go through it all with your teammates (or other peers).

 Gather feedback, iterate, and move on to planning your site structure.

 Techniques for figuring out the optimal menu structure

 Intuitive navigation doesn’t happen by chance.
 Here are research and testing techniques UX professionals use to determine the best information architecture, workflows, menu structure or website navigation paths.

 You have a bunch of pages on your website that needs to be categorized.
 What should go where?
 Card sorting lets you figure out where people would want to find something.
 It’s an awesome (and reliable!) method for finding patterns in how users would expect to find content or functionality.
 It works the best if the subject matter is something people understand (e.g. audio-video equipment or apparel).